openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Encryption procedure {#ecc-mlkem-encryption}

-The procedure to perform public-key encryption with a ML-KEM + ECC composite scheme is as follows:
+The procedure to perform public-key encryption with an ML-KEM + ECC composite scheme is as follows:

  1. Take the recipient's authenticated public-key packet `pkComposite` and `sessionKey` as input